-- The installed ZigiOps version on the Primary server is the same as the one on the Backup server.
+The installed ZigiOps version on the Primary server is the same as the Backup server.

-- A Load Balancer VIP for each different port used in an integration action with Listener type of trigger.
+A Load Balancer VIP for each port used in an integration action with Listener type of trigger.
 For more details, please check the High Availability for Listener Triggers page.

 The below steps assume that the Primary ZigiOps server is already configured with the integrations it will run, and relevant licenses are applied on each ZigiOps instance.

 Install the same version of ZigiOps on the Backup server as it is on the Primary one

 Synchronize integration configuration from the Primary ZigiOps to the Backup one by copying over the following directory

 Windows → <ZigiOps>\conf

 You should maintain the above-described integration configuration in sync.
 The recommendation is to sync the files again anytime a change is made on the active ZigiOps server.
 The example scenario for using Network Storage also covers the automatic synchronization of the integration configuration.

 The below steps explain how to move the active ZigiOps between the Primary and the Backup servers.

 Stop the Primary ZigiOps server.